Advait13/VerilogRTLDesignandSynthesisSky130/README.md

  Interesting Optimizations

- Utilizing Left Shift to Execute Multiply by 2 Operation
+ Utilizing Shift to Execute Multiply by 2^x Operation